Toggle menu

 Nutrient neutrality

-Natural England's assessments during 2019/20 suggest that more than 3000 hectares of the intertidal parts of Chichester Harbour, which is the subject of several European designations, is now classified in an "unfavourable - declining" condition.
+Natural England's assessments during 2019/20 suggest that more than 3000 hectares of the inter tidal parts of Chichester Harbour, which is the subject of several European designations, is now classified in an "unfavourable - declining" condition.
 Natural England's Condition Review of Chichester Harbour sites (opens new window) was published in February 2021.

-Water quality is a contributing factor to the build-up of excess nutrients in the Harbour causing eutrophication (algal growth) which impacts on the Harbour's ecology and conservation.
+Water quality is a contributing factor to the build-up of excess nutrients in the Harbour causing metrification (algal growth) which impacts on the Harbour's ecology and conservation.
 Sewage from new development using waste water treatment works or an on-site package treatment plant that discharges to Chichester Harbour contributes to the excess nutrients in the Harbour (albeit in small amounts relative to other sources) and therefore needs to be considered in line with the Habitats Regulations.
-This means that before agreeing to a proposal (such as a planning application or a development plan) the authority needs to undertake a Habitats Regulations Assessment and be satisfied that the proposal will not have any adverse impact on the protected site or sites.
+This means that before agreeing to a proposal (such as a planning application or a development plan) the authority needs to undertake a Habitats Regulations Assessment.
+The authority must be satisfied that the proposal will not have any adverse impact on the protected site or sites.
 Certain types of new development will now need to be nutrient neutral to avoid detrimental harm to the Harbour's ecology and conservation.

 Guidance

 As part of the information needed to determine planning applications, if a relevant proposal (primarily those involving an overnight stay) is likely to discharge into Chichester Harbour, then a nitrogen budget will need to be prepared and submitted with the planning application.
-Natural England's Guidance sets out when and how nutrient neutrality must be achieved with catchment maps to clarify the areas that are affected.
+Natural England's Guidance sets out when and how nutrient neutrality must be achieved with catchments maps to clarify the areas that are affected.

 The Government issued a Ministerial Statement (opens new window) on 20 July 2022 pledging a package of further measures to tackle nutrient pollution including tabling an amendment to the Levelling Up and Regeneration Bill to place a new statutory duty on water and sewerage companies to upgrade wastewater treatment works in nutrient neutrality areas, as well as supporting Natural England to establish a Nutrient Neutrality Strategic Mitigation Scheme.
 Further details will be announced by Natural England in the Autumn.